sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

         :scale: 50%

    * One installation prompt is to make Python accessible for just your account or for all users.
-Select the best response for you situation.
+Select the best response for your situation.

      .. image:: ./images/ap2.PNG
         :scale: 50%